cogitogroupltd/tekton-helm-chart/README.md

 Before deploying the Helm chart the below steps are required:

 - Kubernetes cluster >= v1.28, see [kind.md](./docs/kind.md).
 - Kubectl > v1.25 [https://kubernetes.io/docs/tasks/tools/](https://kubernetes.io/docs/tasks/tools/).
 Only required to execute a `pipelineRun`.
+See [Pre Requisities](./docs/prereqs.md) for an example install script
 - Helm > v3.0 [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/).
 Required to deploy the Tekton pipelines in this Helm chart.
+See [Pre Requisities](./docs/prereqs.md) for an example install script
 - Install Tekton, see [Installing Tekton](./docs/installing_tekton.md).
 Required dependency to deploy the Tekton pipelines in this Helm chart.

 - SSH RSA Keypair linked with Github with **no passphrase**, see [Generate RSA](./docs/generate_rsa.md).
 Required for all examples for the git clone step.
 - AWS CLI > v2.0 - Required to deploy the Tekton pipelines in this Helm chart.
 - DockerHub username and password - required for examples using Dockerhub

-See [prereqs.md](./docs/prereqs.md) for more information.

 ##  2. <a name='Installpipelinesexamples'></a>Install pipelines examples